beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 by the host.
 4. Placing VMs selected for migration to other active or re-activated hosts.

-This work is a part of PhD research conducted within the [Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://www.cloudbus.org/) at the University of Melbourne.
+This work is conducted within the
+[Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://www.cloudbus.org/) at the University of Melbourne.
 The problem of dynamic VM consolidation considering Quality of Service (QoS) constraints has been studied from the theoretical perspective and algorithms addressing the